A food business is any organisation that sells food or drink.

 The following must be considered when opening a food premises business:

-If there is an existing business registration an application must be made to Council to transfer the registration to the new owner of the business.
-It is possible to obtain information on the current condition of the business and issues that that have been identified through inspections by an Environmental Health Officer.
+If you are considering buying an existing business, it is possible to obtain information on the current condition of the business and any issues that that have been identified through inspections by an Environmental Health Officer.
 Consent from the existing owner must be obtained before Council can formally release information to a third party.

 - Businesses selling food from a temporary site, such as a market or a festival stall